DISTED College: History

 DISTED College was the brainchild of three educationists - Gajaraj Dhanarajan, Hulman Sinaga and Sharom Ahmat - who in 1985 formed DISTED Services Sdn Bhd, a private limited company.
 The name DISTED is the acronym for Distance Education, which suited the original intention of the trio - to provide adults an alternate route to tertiary education; it was felt that, compared to high school leavers, adults had more limited prospects of obtaining higher education.

 However, due to the high costs of tertiary courses abroad, the trio soon had to alter their direction to cater to the youth.
 By 1987, contracts were signed with the British Columbia Open University, TAFE South Australia, Murdoch University and the Warrnambool Institute of Advanced Education to provide off-campus courses to Penangites.
 Within the same year, DISTED College was registered with Malaysia's Ministry of Higher Education.

 DISTED took in its first cohort of students in 1988.
 At the time, it was housed inside a bungalow at Hargreaves Road in George Town.
 The lack of space forced the college to relocate to RECSAM within the suburb of Gelugor, and then to the St. Joseph's Novitiate at Kelawei Road (now part of Gurney Paragon).

 In 1995, DISTED College finally moved into its current premises at Macalister Road, occupying a mansion formerly owned by a prominent 19th century tycoon, Yeap Chor Ee.
 The campus was expanded in 1997.
-In year 2012 DISTED College's shares were entirely acquired by Wawasan Open University.
+DISTED College joined the Bonanza Educare group of schools and learning centres by Bonanza Venture Holdings (BVH) in 2023.